DanWin/hosting/README.md

 Create a mysql user with all permissions for our hosting management:
 ```
 mysql
-CREATE USER 'hosting'@'localhost' IDENTIFIED BY 'MY_PASSWORD';
+CREATE USER 'hosting'@'%' IDENTIFIED BY 'MY_PASSWORD';
-GRANT ALL PRIVILEGES ON *.* TO 'hosting'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'hosting'@'%' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 quit
 ```